pnewman1/ExtensionCord/README.md

 # What is Extension Cord?

-Extenion Cord is a web application for managing test cases and planning QA work.
+Extension Cord is a web application for managing test cases and planning QA work.
 It is aimed at the software QA community.

 # How is it implemented?